SteveL5/682_Final/README.md

 gun_crime = iface.addVectorLayer(gun_crime_2017_join,"","ogr")
 ```
 ### Adding a New Field
+Once the join layer is added to the map, the script will add a blank field onto the attribute table.
+Doing this allows for a space where the crimes per 10,000 people number can be calculated.
+To do this the script will check to see if the data is capable of adding or deleting fields using ```dataProvider().capabilities()```.
+Next, the script runs the algortim ```QgsVectorDataProvider.AddAttributes``` and ```dataProvider().addAttributes``` to add the desired field names "Crimes_Per".
+Finally the dataset is updated with the new field.
 ```
 features = gun_crime.getFeatures()
 cape = gun_crime.dataProvider().capabilities()
 if cape & QgsVectorDataProvider.AddAttributes:
     res = gun_crime.dataProvider().addAttributes([QgsField("Crimes_Per", QVariant.String)])
     gun_crime.updateFields()
 ```
 ### Calculating the New Field
+Once the field for crimes per 10,000 people is ready and NULL the script runs a forumla using two other columns from the attribute table.
+The algortim for this is ```def calculate_attributes():``` along with the function ```feature.setAttribute``` to specify the formula and the desired field.
+Finally, the script updates the faeute and calculates the attributes.
 ```
 target_field = 'Crimes_Per'